 A few of most popular routes and good approach info can also be found in the guidebook " Rock Climbing Washington" by Jeff Smoot.

-Getting ThereThere are 2 ways to get here.
-From Seattle/Puyallup ect- go from highway 512 through the towns of Spanaway, Roy and east Yelm.
-From the south (Olympia) take I-5 and go through the Nisqually Area.
-Either way, find East Yelm/Bald Hill road on a map, and get there.
-Its very straight forward.
+There are two ways to get here.
+From Seattle/Puyallup, go from HWY 512 through the towns of Spanaway, Roy and East Yelm.
+From the south (Olympia), take I-5 and go through the Nisqually Area.
+Either way, find East Yelm/Bald Hill Road on a map, and get there.
+It's very straightforward.

-From here, there are yet 2 MORE approaches!
+From here, there are yet two MORE approaches!
 The Jungle Trail, and the Savannah Trail.
-They are both good but if you Follow the Jungle Trail it will get you closer to the main walls faster (BOTB and BB walls).
+They are both good but if you follow the Jungle Trail it will get you closer to the main walls faster (BOTB and BB walls).
 Just after the view, look to the right and see a dramatically steeper trail.
 This is the Savannah Trail.
-This will take you to the "backside" of the crag to " the boulders" "the Hideout" and the Madrona Gully (to reach the crag summit without actual climbing)
+This will take you to the "backside" of the crag to "The Boulders," "The Hideout" and the "Madrona Gully" (to reach the crag summit without actual climbing).

 To this point, the approach has been 2.95 miles.
-From here you can see "Tomahawk Tower" on the left side of the hill.
+From here, you can see "Tomahawk Tower" on the left side of the hill.
 Bike riders dismount and lock up here.
-Take the obvious but much smaller Jungle trail into the forest upwards toward the crag for the final grunt up some slippery slopes.
-This trail dumps you at the base of "Cave Wall" (a crappy trail goes right up an even worse slip fest to "Hot Dog tower" Where there are about 4 un-named, routes in the 5.11-12 range.
-This is where to find some routes with bolted on holds, if you wish to see them)
+Take the obvious but much smaller Jungle Trail into the forest upwards toward the crag for the final grunt up some slippery slopes.
+This trail dumps you at the base of "Cave Wall" (a crappy trail goes right up an even worse slip fest to "Hot Dog Tower") where there are about four un-named routes in the 5.11-12 range.
+This is where you can find some routes with bolted on holds, if you wish to see them.

-If you go left at the Cave, the Jungle trail takes you north around cave wall, under Tomahawks impressive looking 11b arete and up to the main climbing area, where you will find 3 main walls.
+If you go left at the Cave, the Jungle Trail takes you north around cave wall, under Tomahawks impressive looking 11b arete and up to the main climbing area, where you will find 3 main walls.
 Closest to farthest- Battle of the Bulge Right, Battle of the Bulge left, and the largest wall, Boyle bobbins Wall.
 Continue on up the steeper trail, passing Boyle bobbins wall to get to "Magics mikes Wall" and then the trail evens out and heads south around the crag base to end up in "The Boulders" area, where you can find the Madrona Gully trail to the summit, The Hideout wall, and the clearing that is the end of the Savannah Trail. ( this creates one big loop ) The only area that isn't well trafficked is the trail/ hillside that links the the Hideout wall to the Hot Dog tower.
 There is a fixed rope to aid in this endeavor.

-A note on the trail that loops around the south walls that connects the Main walls to the Boulders-
+A note on the trail that loops around the south walls that connects the Main Walls to the Boulders:

 1) There is a LOT of Poison Oak.
 Do your research and know what it looks like.
 Poison Oak sucks.